Defining Your Leadership Traits and Theories

 Leadership is more than just traits or behaviors to emulate.
-The Oxford Dictionary defines leadership as the action of leading a group of people or an organization, or the state or position of being a leader (Waite, 2012).
+The Oxford Dictionary defines leadership as the action of leading a group of people or an organization or the state or position of being a leader (Waite, 2012).
 Technically, this is correct.
 However, this definition is just a starting point of what leadership is.

 If you asked almost any business expert or guru, they would likely provide you with a much more substantial or robust definition.
 Their definitions will also vary on whether or not they are a management expert or a leadership expert.
-For example, Dr. Peter Drucker, a rather famous management consultant, says that “The only definition of a leader is someone who has followers” (Drucker, 1996).
+For example, Dr. Peter Drucker, a rather famous management consultant, says, “The only definition of a leader is someone who has followers” (Drucker, 1996).
 On the other hand, Dr. Warren Bennis, often regarded as a pioneer in the field of Leadership studies, suggests that leadership “is the capacity to translate vision into reality” (Booher, 1991).

 The Trait Theory

 Trait Theory is one of the oldest modern leadership theories (Northouse, 2016).
 Trait Theory is primarily focused on a leader’s traits and characteristics.
-These include intelligence, self-confidence, determination, integrity, and sociability; features often associated with well-known leaders.
-This theory also suggests that leadership is a function of nature and that leaders are born “great” and inherited their leadership traits from their parents (Shriberg, Kumari, & Shriberg, 2005).
+These include intelligence, self-confidence, determination, integrity, and sociability, features often associated with well-known leaders.
+This theory also suggests that leadership is a function of nature and that leaders are born “great” and inherit their leadership traits from their parents (Shriberg, Kumari, & Shriberg, 2005).
 This theory supports the idea that leaders are gifted or special.
 As a result, studies primarily focus on the leader and what differentiates that leader from the follower.

 Being one of the oldest leadership theories, Trait Theory has a substantial amount of research data to sift through.
 Much of that research supports the theory rather than disputes it (Northouse, 2016).
 Additionally, and due to that research, the theory has provided various leadership benchmarks that have carried over into other approaches.